Women’s Golf: Vanderbilt Commodores conclude season, finish 27th at the NCAA Championships

-The Vanderbilt Women’s Golf team competed in the NCAA Championships from May 19-21 at Grayhawk Golf Club in Scottsdale, AZ.
+Vanderbilt Women’s Golf competed in the NCAA Championships from May 19-21 in Scottsdale, Ariz., at Grayhawk Golf Club but was unable to advance to the matchplay portion of the tournament.
 The team shot a collective +33 to finish in 27th place after three days of strokeplay.
-The team was unable to advance to the matchplay portion of the tournament.

 These mistakes are rather uncharacteristic of this Vanderbilt roster.
 However, Grayhawk Golf Club is notoriously difficult, and only two of Vanderbilt’s starting five players had played in the NCAA Championships before this past week.
 Inexperience might have caught up with this young squad.